-Next month is our Pediatric Infectious Disease and Immunization Webinar Series.
-This series will include presentations from Red Book Editor David Kimberlin, MD (Univ. of Alabama-Birmingham); Chapter ID Committee Chair Evan Anderson, MD (Emory Univ., Atlanta); and Capt.
+This month is our Pediatric Infectious Disease and Immunization Webinar Series, with three national experts as faculty.
+This will include webinars from Red Book Editor David Kimberlin, MD (Univ. of Alabama-Birmingham); Chapter ID Committee Chair Evan Anderson, MD (Emory Univ., Atlanta); and Capt.
 Amanda Cohn, MD of the CDC.
 Dates: June 2, 9, & 16 and all at 12:30-1:30pm ET.
 Click here to register (One registration will enroll you for all three sessions).
 The event is free for members.

 And of course, we’re looking forward to July and our hybrid Pediatrics By the Sea CME conference, July 22-24.
 As a “hybrid meeting” it will have both in-person and virtual options.
 We’re happy to be able to return to the Ritz-Carlton on Amelia Island and we’ll observe all the appropriate protocols and safeguards while there.
-Due to these protocols, in-person attendance will be capped, for both registrants and exhibitors.
-So act early if you want to attend in-person.
 Click here for information.

 As always, let us know at the Georgia AAP office if we can ever assist you.